Updated: April 2019.

 This step involves purchasing a domain name, getting hosting, getting an SSL certificate, getting email hosting, setting up SPF, DKIM and DMARC records and adding it to the HSTS list.

 While there are recommended registrars and web hosts out there, I won’t go into that, but, instead, explain the process.
 The registrar is the company where you get your domain from.
 I recommend to host it someplace else (i.e. keep the registrar and the host separate).

 Because this is an SEO article, I recommend using the three established domain extensions (

 Now we need hosting, and for now any hosting will do.
 We can get shared hosting, cloud hosting, VPS hosting or dedicated hosting, but I suggest starting from the bottom.
 Very low investment, about 5$/month.

 What we need to look into when purchasing hosting is the software version.
-Basically, you need the latest PHP version (5.6 or higher) and the latest MySQL version (5.6 or higher).
-Older versions will work, but they will affect your overall performance and security.
+Basically, you need the latest PHP version (7.2 or higher) and the latest MySQL version (5.6 or higher).
+Older versions might work, but they will affect your overall performance and security.